Original article by Sarah Rieger · CBC News · Posted: Feb 15, 2021, 4:30 AM MT

 Meat-processing plants have been the site of some of the worst outbreaks of the pandemic, including one near Calgary which at one point saw the largest outbreak in North America.

-Lowe said the company has seen huge demand, and is now shipping tens of thousands of the devices to eight countries.
+Lowe said the company has seen huge demand and is now shipping tens of thousands of devices to eight countries.
 That number is soon expected to increase to the hundreds of thousands.
 The units sell for $60 each, with a $2.50 subscription fee for the contact tracing service.

 But Lowe said he’s not hoping for long-term success on this product.